Real Estate School 101

 So let’s do the basics.
 A real estate contract identifying the property and the agreed-to price has been signed by both the purchaser and the seller.
 In most instances, this ratified contract is then forwarded to an attorney’s office to handle the closing.
 Delaware is what is called an attorney state which means that an attorney must preside over the real estate settlement.
 The purchaser has the right to choose the attorney, the Delaware Supreme Court has been very clear that purchasers need to know who is representing them and to freely choose that person or firm.
 Many times, the purchaser doesn’t know an attorney or have an opinion so many real estate agents will recommend one.
 Even in those situations, as a result of the Supreme Court, the attorney will send a letter to the purchaser identifying him or herself, explaining the process and asking the purchaser to sign a form affirming that they are choosing that attorney.

 Once chosen, the attorney’s office will begin working on the closing which we will cover another day.
 For now, I will say that one of their duties is to prepare documents for the purchaser and seller to sign.
 In my next blog, I will write about some of those very important documents, namely the deed, note, and mortgage.
 Later I will write about the HUD-1 settlement sheet, and then about title work and the settlement itself.
-In the meantime, if you have any question please feel free to call my office at 855-9300 and we are just off the circle Georgetown at 215 E. Market Street.
+In the meantime, if you have any question please feel free to call my office at 855-9300.
+We are just off the circle Georgetown at 215 E. Market Street.